-If there's anything we love more than scary costumes, it would be excellent makeup to match!
+If there's anything we love more than scary costumes, it would be scary Halloween makeup to match!
 Special effects makeup is a great addition to a plethora of costumes, so we gathered a few makeup tutorials to show you how to do your own blood and special effects makeup!
 In this makeup tutorial video roundup, we included videos for zombie makeup, vampire makeup, witch makeup and werewolf makeup as well as plenty of gory goodness.
 We can help you scare because we care!

 Billy Butcherson Zombie Makeup Tutorial